-the wedding date and “invitation to follow,” or any other wording you would
+Save-the-Date (not shown): Ensure a great turnout for your wedding by sending save-the-dates.
+Save the dates are printed with your names, the wedding date and “invitation to follow,” or any other wording you would prefer.

 2. Reception Card

-3. Respond Card
+3. Response Card

-4. Note Card
+4. Information Card

 5. Thank You Card